AndrewC101/PokemonTrueRed/README.md

   - Mewtwo has a 15/16 chance to block maser ball and print unique text
   - Trying to run displays unique text
   - Mewtwo is the only wild Pokemon to have AI
+- Player can sprint at bike speed by holding B, animation speed doubles.

 # Post-game Features
 - A level 70 Mew is given as a reward in Celadon Mansion Roof House